Our key work in this area is listed below.

 - Improving person-centred care planning

 The Focus on Dementia team will be working closely with Alzheimer Scotland Dementia Nurse Consultants to take this work forward and are also being supported by the Scottish Executive Nurse Directors group.
-At the present time work is ongoing to develop the work plan, measures and tools - and to identify wards who will participate in this exciting new programme.

 Identifying critical success factors for improved outcomes for people with dementia and their carers in acute care: A focus on NHS Grampian